PhuThanh-Nguyen/Small-Projects/CyConvolve2D/README.md

 # CyConvolve2D project
-An efficient implementation of 2D convolution (compare to an equivalent python's implementation)
+An efficient implementation <em> (it's rather an attempt to do so) </em> of 2D convolution (compare to an equivalent python's implementation)
 # Configuration:
 python3 <br/>
 cython: Version 0.29.21 <br/>